werekraken/rxtxcpu/README.md

 Vagrant is used for consistent test environments.

-To spin up the CentOS 7 enviroment, build, and run the tests use the following.
+To spin up the CentOS 7 environment, build, and run the tests use the following.
 This will clean up the vm.
 ```
 ./runner.sh
 ```